basmussen/tomcat-common/README.md

 Tomcat Common
 =============

-Enables URL as JNDI support for Tomcat.
+Enables JNDI URL support for Tomcat.
 You can configure your applications for different environments like local dev, tests server, integration tests and production.
+This was tested with Tocmat 7.

 ## Building from source